Top 10 Best Web Application Firewalls (WAF) in 2025: Comprehensive Review

 • Cons: Can be resource-intensive and complex to manage.

 • Use Case: Best for organizations that require deep integration with their web servers.
+Host-based WAFs are often included in discussions about the best WAF solutions due to their customization capabilities.

 3. Consider Key Features and Capabilities